Guidelines for graduate student awards

 Assistantship positions provide a salary and a tuition scholarship.
 Graduate assistants have the option of accepting subsidized medical, dental and vision insurance.
 The salary must meet at least the discipline category minimum listed in the compensation schedule.
 The tuition scholarship provides payment for up to 10 graduate credits for each of the fall and winter semesters and up to two graduate credits for the spring/summer semester appointment.
 The scholarships will pay for only graduate credits listed on a student's plan of work.

 Graduate assistant contracts are renewed yearly.
 Students who receive an initial award of funding upon admission or in a later application will receive information about the number of years of funding they can plan on receiving, given continued satisfactory academic standing and teaching excellence.
 For those years, students do not need to submit new application materials each year, although they will need to review and sign a new contract every summer.
 If students wish to apply for an additional year of funding after the initial award, they should submit application materials as described below.

 There are a limited number of funding opportunities in the department, so the awards are competitive.
-For a full list of available opportunities, visit the English department's scholarships and financial aid section.
+For a full list of available opportunities, visit the English department's scholarships and financial aid.

 Timing and availability

-Applications for funding for unfunded graduate students already enrolled.
+- Funding for unfunded graduate students already enrolled

 Students who are seeking new admission to the graduate program in English will find materials about applying for funding at wayne.edu/admissions/graduate and on the admissions section of the Department of English website.